magomimmo/modern-cljs/doc/tutorial-14.md

 to learn from the success of the others, if not mine.
 First rule: be inspired by the very good ones.

-That's because I had my Editor to structure my thoughts and then the REPL to correct them on the fly when needed.
+Moreover, I had my Editor to structure and organize my thoughts and then the REPL to correct them on the fly when needed.
 The Editor and the REPL were just the same thing.

-Nowadays, by using CLJ/CLJS, immutability included, unit tests are very easy to be implemented.
+Nowadays, by using CLJ/CLJS, immutability included, unit tests should be very easy to be implemented.
 Most of the time you manage pure functions, whose output depends only on the passed input.
 That said, when you're aged like I'm, you can't change your habits.
 So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiven with me.

 ## Introduction

-I hope you had some fun with the latest [Tutorial][1] when seeing the DRY (Dont' Repeat Yourself) principle at work, while trying to adhering to the progressive enhancement strategy.
+I hope you had some fun with the latest [Tutorial][1] by seeing the DRY (Dont' Repeat Yourself) principle at work, while trying to adhering to the progressive enhancement strategy.

 Before to go ahead in affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind.
 In the